blinkboxbooks/resource-server.scala/performance-tests/images/README.md

 run test by executing:

-<gatling2 home>/bin/gatling.sh -sf <baldrick home>/performance-tests/images/
+<gatling2_home>/bin/gatling.sh -sf <baldrick home>/performance-tests/images/ -s com.blinkboxbooks.resourceserve.ResourceServerSimulation

 you can also add an alias into your .profile if running on unix: alias grun='<gatling2 home>/bin/gatling.sh'